What does Donald Trump's victory mean for the climate? – DW – 11/09/2024

 What does Donald Trump's victory mean for the climate?November 9, 2024

 President-elect Donald Trump has made no secret of his views on climate change.
-During his first presidency he repeatedly expressed doubts about it being caused by human behavior, calling it a "hoax", and out on the campaign trail for a second term, he called it "one of the great scams of all time."
+During his first presidency from 2017 to 2021, he repeatedly expressed doubts about it being caused by human behavior, calling it a "hoax."
+Out on the campaign trail for a second term, he called it "one of the great scams of all time."

-So, what is in store for the climate during a new Trump era?
+So, now that's he's been elected for a second term, what's in store for the climate during a new Trump era?

 Global climate efforts at stake